-The District can claim to have played a significant part in fostering the trade relations between Kerala and the outside world in the ancient and medieval period.
-It can also claim to have played an important part in fostering cultural relations and in laying the foundation of a cosmopolitan and compose culture in this part of the country.
-Kodungalloor which had the unique distinction of being the "Premium Emporium India", also belongs to the signal honour of having first given shelter to all the three communities which have contributed to the prosperity of Malabar'.
+The District can claim to have played a significant part in fostering trade relations between Kerala and the outside world in the ancient and mediaeval period.
+It can also claim to have played an important part in fostering cultural relations and in laying the foundations of a cosmopolitan and composed culture in this part of the country.
+Kodungalloor which had the unique distinction of being the "Premium Emporium of India", also belonged to the signal honour of having first given shelter to all the three communities which have contributed to the prosperity of Malabar'.
 These three communities are the Christians, the Jews and the Muslims.

 The Quit India movement of 1942 has its echoes in the District.
-After the release of the leaders from jail in 1943, the Cochin State Praja Mandal pursued its organizational activities more vigorously.
+After the release of the leaders from jail in 1943, the Cochin State Praja Mandal pursued its organisational activities more vigorously.

-The first step towards the achievement of the goal of Aikyakerala was taken with the integration of Travancore Cochin States in July 1949.
-With the linguistic reorganization of States in India, in November 1956 the Kerala State came into existence.
+The first step towards the achievement of the goal of Aikyakerala was taken with the integration of Travancore-Cochin States in July 1949.
+In November 1956 with the linguistic reorganisation of States in India, the Kerala State came into existence.

 The history of Thrissur District Police Starts after the formation of Aikyakeralam in 1949.
 Sri.
 A R Mannadiyar was the first Superintendent of Police of Thrissur District.
 He held the post with effect from 01.07.1949 to 19.03.1951.
 Thereafter 44 other Police Officers held the post of Superintendent of Police Thrissur.

-Thrissur Police District was bifurcated as Thrissur Rural and Thrissur City with effect from 01.03.2011.
-Twelve Police Stations were come under the jurisdiction of Thrissur City and 26 Police Stations were come under Thrissur Rural Police District.
+Thrissur Police District was bifurcated into Thrissur Rural and Thrissur City with effect from 01.03.2011.
+Twelve Police Stations came under the jurisdiction of Thrissur City and 26 Police Stations came under Thrissur Rural Police District.